Office of Procurement, Acquisition and Logistics (OPAL)

 If the offer is accepted, you will receive a VA Schedule contract and will be eligible to start doing business with the Government through the Schedules program.

 Being awarded a VA Schedule contract can bring great opportunity for company growth and expansion; however, this does not come without important contract obligations and responsibilities as well as a concerted effort to market your business to the federal marketplace.
-Newly awarded contractors are encouraged to learn more by visiting the Managing Your VA FSS Contract and Marketing to the Federal Government pages.
+Newly awarded contractors are encouraged to learn more by visiting the Contractor Responsibilities web page which provides information on marketing your schedule contract, recurring requirements, and other contract policies and obligations.

 Contact the VA FSS Help Desk to for additional information on the proposal submission process or the proposal review/award processes!